BjRo/bjro.github.io/_posts/2018-11-4-choosing-the-right-technology.md

 > I'm pretty certain that our conclusions might be not be shared by some folks out there.
 We tried hard to make them somewhat transparent and comprehensible, but they still contain subjective impressions.
 But hey, companies are different and not everyone might arrive at the same conclusions coming from different contexts.
 >
 >Please also note that we were doing this evaluation in __February 2017__.
-Some implementations, `Apollo` in particular, have made a larger jump in their capabilities.
+Work on `apollo-server` had just begun.
 Re-doing the evaluation today might result in a slightly different ranking.
 I doubt though, that the top spot for us would be different.

 # Why we chose Sangria
 In the end `Sangria`, the `Scala` solution, turned out to be our favorite.
 It collected many plus points during the prototyping phase: